-It’s always cool to work with a command prompt, batch file, etc. I still love to do a lot of work with command prompt and automate things with batch files.
-In this article, I will list you WMI Commands (Windows Management Instrumentation) that would be helpful to run a query within Windows for various purpose.
+It’s always cool to work with a command prompt, batch file, etc. I still love to do a lot of work with command prompts and automate things with batch files.
+In this article, I will list you WMI Commands (Windows Management Instrumentation) that would be helpful to run a query within Windows 11/10/8/7 for various purposes.

 Windows Management Instrumentation Command line or WMIC